Taoism in Singapore: Funeral customs

-Taoist funerals in Singapore differ from dialect group to dialect group.
+Taoist funerals in Singapore differ from ethnic group to ethnic group.
 Most of the Taoist temples engaged to conduct funeral rituals are based in Singapore with the exception of Hakka people where the undertaker engaged the priests from Kulai in Malaysia to come to Singapore to serve the bereaved Hakka families.
 A pair of funeral lanterns are placed at each side of the altar where on one lantern listed down the deceased surname while the other listed his or her age.
 The Teochew tradition did not write the deceased surname on either lantern but two Chinese characters "严" or "慈" because of the proverb "严父慈母" which reflects the traditional role of parents in the upbringing of their children and these characters indicate that the deceased is a male and female respectively.
 In some cases, the lantern wordings are written in red which means that the deceased lived a long life at least 80 years of age.
 For the Cantonese and Hakkas, the priest would conduct the "Breaking of Hell" ritual as it was believed that the deceased would drop into Hell when he dies based on his past sins and rituals are conducted to save the deceased and lead the dead souls out of the netherworld and enter into reincarnation.